tokyoking/ctf/shellcode/README.md

 ## Thinking about how to bypass the filter

 Instead of calling syscall, we can call another instruction that switchs to kernel mode which is **int 0x80**.
-Its opcode is "cd 80" and bypasses the filter.
+Its opcode is **cd 80**, bypasses the filter.
 Also, we can write a self modifying assembly so it would change itself at runtime.

 Both pretty simple to pull off.